samlarson/swapi-backend/README.md

 # SWAPI Backend Server
-Submission for a take-home challenge, to build a local backend server in Python with Flask and a WSGI server on top of a public REST API.
+Submission for a code challenge, to build a local backend server in Python with Flask and a WSGI server on top of a public REST API.

 # Table of Contents